ItamarM9/Ouster_Zed2i_Calibration_final_project/README.md

+# 🎥 Recording the Calibration Set

+To achieve accurate LiDAR–Camera calibration, it's essential to capture high-quality, synchronized recordings from both sensors with the calibration target (typically a chessboard) clearly visible.
+Follow these steps:

+### ✅ Step-by-Step Instructions:

+1. **Power on and verify** both the LiDAR and camera sensors are functioning properly.
+2. **Start both the LiDAR and camera recordings** simultaneously.
+3. **Hold the calibration chessboard firmly** so that it's fully visible to both sensors.
+The board should face the camera but be angled slightly to provide depth variation for the LiDAR.
+4. **Move slowly and deliberately** through the following motions:
+   - Side-to-side (left ↔ right).
+   - Forward and backward (toward and away from the sensors).
+   - Tilt and rotate the board at various angles to capture a wide variety of poses and orientations.
+5. **Stop both the LiDAR and camera recordings** when finished.
+Ensure that all output files are saved correctly (images, `.bin` files, and timestamp logs).

+### 📌 Tips for Best Results:

+- **Avoid occlusions**: Make sure your body or hands don’t block any part of the chessboard from either sensor.
+Keep the board fully within the camera frame and the LiDAR’s field of view throughout.
+- **Vary the distance** from close range (~1 meter) to farther ranges (~5 meters) to improve calibration robustness.
+- Aim to record at least **30–50 usable frames** with clear chessboard visibility and LiDAR coverage.
+You will record more frames — the subset creation script will filter the best matches afterward.
+- Ensure your **chessboard is flat and non-reflective** — glossy or warped boards can introduce noise in both image and LiDAR data.
+- **Avoid fast movements** — sudden motion can cause blur or misalignment, reducing calibration accuracy.

 # LiDAR–Camera Calibration Scripts

 This folder contains scripts for: creating a subset of synchronized LiDAR–Camera pairs, calibration - finding the intrinsic and extrinsics, visualizing lidar ROIs, and projecting LiDAR points onto camera images with your chosen ROI.